kevin-smets/caml/README.md

 ### Examples

-More elaborate examples can be found in `/examples`.
+The entire flow of CAML can be found in `/examples/GENERAL.md`.

 ## CLI

 There's a CLI, but it's mainly there for running a quick test.
+Run `caml -h` to check the usage.

 ## Testing CAML